When the Heartache Is Over

-"When The Heartache Is Over" is a song by American recording artist Tina Turner.
-Written by Graham Stack and John Reid for her tenth and final solo studio album, Twenty Four Seven (1999), it was released as the album's leading single on October 18, 1999.
+"When the Heartache Is Over" is a song by American recording artist Tina Turner.
+Written by Graham Stack and John Reid for her tenth and final solo studio album, Twenty Four Seven (1999), it was released as the album's lead single on October 18, 1999.
 The song was a moderate hit in late 1999 and early 2000, reaching number 10 in the UK and the top 20 in several other European countries.
 The song is produced by British producers Brian Rawling and Mark Taylor.

 Release

-It was a considerable hit both on the pop and dance charts, reaching the top ten in Finland and the UK, and the top twenty in Flemish Belgium, Denmark, the Netherlands, Spain, Sweden, and Switzerland while peaking at number three on the Billboard Hot Dance Club Songs chart in the United States.
+It was a considerable hit both on the pop and dance charts, reaching the top 10 in Finland and the UK, and the top 20 in Denmark, Flanders, the Netherlands, Spain, Sweden, and Switzerland while peaking at number three on the Billboard Dance Club Play chart in the United States.
 The singles released include remixes of "When the Heartache Is Over" by among others the Metro team, 7th District Inc. and Hex Hector.
 Certain European CD singles also included two live recordings from Turner's 1996 Wildest Dreams Tour, "I Can't Stand the Rain" and "On Silent Wings".